The Cookery Book of Lady Clark of Tillypronie: Modern

 Vanessa Kimbell of the Sourdough School writes that Frere carefully catalogued all the recipes, removing any that she could trace to a published source, and comments that they "are all delightfully straight forward".
-She explains:
+In her view, most "keen cooks" collect recipes, but for Clark, it was more, becoming her way of life.
+Kimbell notes that Clark "collected cooked and annotated over three thousand pages of manuscripts and recipes between 1841 and 1897, including many from her time spent living in France and Italy."
 Kimbell concludes that "This extraordinary book is a delight to cook from.
 [Frere's] diligence in putting together this vast collection of recipes resulted in one of the most charming, straightforward and thorough recipe books of the late nineteenth century with recipes that are still remarkably very useable today."